souparvo/hdfs-clean-partitions/README.md

 # hdfs-clean-partitions

-Script to clean malformed partitions from HDFS.
-For each table selected
+Script to clean malformed partitions from Hive tables deleting the HDFS path.

+A table repair is recommended after the running of the script.

 ## Execution and configuration file